 Overview

-Illiteracy exposes Cambodian people to shame and exploitation and keeps people in poverty.
+Illiteracy can expose Cambodian people to shame, fraud and exploitation and often keeps people in poverty.
 Many of the youth and adult populations of rural Cambodia have not had the opportunity to receive a quality education due to the nation’s history of devastating war and genocide.
-Teachers are paid very low salaries, particularly in rural areas, where many only teach their students for two hours a day so they can earn additional income elsewhere.

-The general literacy level in Cambodia is 80.5 per cent.
 The most non-literate people in Cambodia are those who are hard to reach (remote populations, ethnic minorities, migrants, and people with disabilities), and this accounts for the slow improvement rate in literacy.
+Teachers, particularly in rural areas, are also paid low salaries, with many teaching their students for only two hours a day so they can earn additional income elsewhere.

 Statistics: